The 3 Golden Keys to Success in Copywriting

 - Write it down on your nearest notepad (to better absorb it).

-Not the correct end-goal?
+Not the correct goal?

-Shape it quickly to be correct (by reading just bit more of brief and reflecting on your conversation with the Client).
+Because by doing this (even if the goal is not correct) you can easily ‘shape’ it quickly to be correct (by reading a bit more of the brief and reflecting on your conversation with the client).

-You need the right keywords and of course page 1 of Google is your starting point.
+Choosing the best resources is logical.
+You need the right keywords and page 1 of Google is your starting point.